Kvitekvist/FUS/README.md

 ## Installation

 This may look like a good amount of work but the process is fast and you just need to follow the steps :)\
 Do not despair!
 Don't run away!
-If you feel like anything is unclear please drop a message to u/Cangar on reddit.
+If you feel like anything is unclear please drop a message to [Cangar](https://www.reddit.com/user/Cangar).
 I will do my best to clear things up and add the clarification for the next user.

 ### First time installation, PC preparation